 This section outlines a list of recommended administrative tasks primarily to be carried out by the State DLNR DOFAW.
 Collaboration with various entities and agencies, as well as close work with the community, will be crucial to achieve the preservation goals for Pololū.
-While numerous elements are presented below, it is critical that all operational and supporting measures are in place to support the site engineering improvements.
-The actions are not intended to be executed in isolation but rather to be part of an integrated approach.
+The actions presented below are not intended to be executed in isolation but rather to be part of an integrated approach.
 As the elements of this management plan are implemented, adopting adaptive management becomes essential considering the potential for unintended consequences or shifts in residents' needs.